michelangelorossi/michelangelorossi.github.io/_pages/about.md

 I am an Assistant Professor at Télécom Paris, Institut Polytechnique de Paris.

-I work primarely on Digitization.
-My research interests span:
+I work primarely on Industrial Organization, with a specific focus on Digital Markets and Platforms.

-* Reputation systems and entry costs;
-* Rating behavior and expectations.
+I co-organize the <a href="https://sites.google.com/view/parisdigitaleconomics/">Paris Seminar Series</a> on Digital Economics and the <a href="https://sites.google.com/view/j-des/home/">joint Digital Economics Seminar </a>

 Contacts